 Natalia Nebel is a writer, translator, former managing editor of the literary journal Chicago Quarterly Review, and a board member of ShawChicago Theater Company.
 Having read her work at the New York City Sunday Salon several years ago, she’s thrilled to be involved in reintroducing Sunday Salon to Chicago.

-Alexandra Sheckler is an editor of instructional materials at Chicago Public Schools and a freelance writer/editor after hours.
+Alexandra Sheckler is an editor of instructional materials and a freelance writer/editor after hours.
 A literary enthusiast, Alexandra is delighted to be involved with Sunday Salon Chicago, where she can share her passion for the written word and rub elbows with writers and literati alike.
 When she isn’t finding grammatical errors in menus and text messages, she enjoys traveling, practicing yoga, and cooking.